-- to provide competitive compensation that attracts, motivates and retains the best talent and the highest caliber executives to serve us and help us to achieve our strategic objectives; - to align management's interest with our success; - to connect a significant portion of the total potential cash compensation paid to executives to our annual financial performance or the division, region or segment of our business for which an executive has management responsibility by basing cash incentive compensation on corresponding financial targets; - to align management's interest with the interests of stockholders through long-term equity incentives; and - to provide management with performance goals that are directly linked to our annual plan for growth and profit.
+- to provide competitive compensation that attracts, motivates and retains the best talent and the highest caliber executives to serve us and help us to achieve our strategic objectives; - · to align management's interest with our success; - to connect a significant portion of the total potential cash compensation paid to executives to our annual financial performance or the division, region or segment of our business for which an executive has management responsibility by basing cash incentive compensation on corresponding financial targets; - · to align management's interest with the interests of stockholders through long-term equity incentives; and - · to provide management with performance goals that are directly linked to our annual plan for growth and profit.

-We believe that the compensation of our named executive officers should reflect their success as a management team, rather than as individuals, in attaining key operating objectives - such as revenue growth and gross profit improvement - as well as longer-term strategic objectives - such as invention and product development.
+We believe that the compensation of our named executive officers should reflect their success as a management team, rather than as individuals, in attaining key operating objectives, such as improved Adjusted EBITDA performance and operating cash flow, as well as longer-term strategic objectives, such as invention, product development and evaluation of potential acquisitions.
+We define Adjusted EBITDA as earnings before interest, taxes, depreciation and amortization, merger and acquisition expenses, and non-cash stock compensation.